HwWobbe/WipHww/README.md

   - focus on "now" tids on a bootstrap path
     - add the now, now, nxt symbols
     - by TopicH
-- GIT work whould be more local
+- GIT work would be more local
   - reduced Pulse(s) will result
 - data Integrity Group
 - KeepG260426 - confirmed